• The Mountaineers

 The Olympia Adventure Speakers Committee helps to organize our popular Adventure Speakers series.
 Join us as we bring fresh, exciting stories to our branch socials.

-Join the Olympia Mountaineers for our evening socials, featuring speakers guaranteed to inspire your next adventure.
+Olympia Mountaineers invites members and non-members to join us at our evening socials featuring speakers guaranteed to inspire your next adventure.

 The Adventure Speaker Series meets on the first Wednesday of the month, November through March.
 We meet at the Friends Meeting House, 3201 Boston Harbor Rd.
 NE, Olympia 98506.

-6:00- Door opens.
-Meet the Mountaineers, check out our library, watch the audiovisual presentation or pick up pamphlets on membership, activities, and classes.
+6:00 - Doors open.
+Meet the Mountaineers, check out our library, watch the audiovisual presentation, and pick up pamphlets on membership, activities, and classes.

-The event is free, but we encourage you to RSVP.
+The event is free, but please RSVP.
 Our RSVP sign up links will be added to this site soon.

 For more information, contact Carolyn Burreson.